rococode/vreddit-dl/README.md

 **Note**: `vdl` downloads to the current directory by default, whereas `vdl.py` creates an `./out/` directory and downloads there.

-**Note 2**: Actual v.redd.it URLs don't work too well.
-Just link the post or grab the MPD url yourself.
+**Note 2**: Actual v.redd.it URLs don't work too well because it should be easier to just link the post itself.
+If for some reason you find yourself having v.redd.it URLs more easily accessible than the post URL, open an issue and I can make it work.

 ### Dependencies